 Staff participate in a multi-day training institute to learn more about the theory behind family-centered library services and receive hands-on training in the core components of Family Place.
 You can learn more about the training institute here.

 Each playgroup is a five-week session of fun, play-based activities for toddlers aged zero to three and their grownups.
 Explore a variety of toys, books and hands-on activities each week.
 Each session includes the opportunity for children and caregivers to spend time together, chances for families to make new friends and visits from different community resource professionals.
-You can learn more about our playgroup sessions here.

 Our Parenting Collection includes resources on common parenting topics like child development, nutrition, pregnancy, toilet training and more.
 This collection features titles in Chinese, English and Spanish.
 Click here to explore our available catalog of materials.
+You can also find additional materials in our New Items collections.

 Specially Designed Spaces

 Each library includes specially designed spaces for families and caregivers to play, learn and grow together.
 You’ll find a variety of books, toys and other resources in this space where children are free to explore.
-Click here to learn more about our play spaces.

 We partner with local community organizations that serve families with young children.
 These partnerships help us share information about available community resources and enhance our programs and services.
-Click here to learn more about our current partnerships.

 Additional Programs for Babies and Toddlers